Posts Tagged ‘activity theory’

 On his excellent blog, Mohamed Amine Chatti asks ‘Are Communities of Practice Dead?’
 I would suggest, to paraphrase Mark Twain, that death in this case may have been greatly exaggerated.

-I think a key issue here is that the concept of Communities of Practice (CoPs) has become so widely adapted and translated – particularly within the KM field – that in a sense, the term has become almost meaningless.
-It is equally important to re-emphasise Etienne Wenger’s early ideas (including those from his original work with anthropologist Jean Lave) which appear to have been either lost or re-imagined in some discourses.
+I think a key issue here is that the concept of Communities of Practice (CoPs) has become so widely adapted and translated – particularly within the Knowledge Management (KM) field – that in a sense, the term has become almost meaningless.
+It is equally important to re-emphasise Etienne Wenger’s early ideas (especially those developed from his original work with anthropologist Jean Lave) which appear to have been either lost or re-imagined in some discourses.

 For an excellent account of the ambiguity in CoPs literature read Kimble (2006).
-Of course, as Kimble admits, theoretical models naturally evolve, and systematic approaches help formulate empirical study and practice; a process in which Wenger himself has been most active.
-But Kimble suggests this has been “not a linear progression but a dislocation” (230).
+Of course, as Kimble acknowledges, theoretical models naturally evolve, and systematic approaches help formulate empirical study and practice; a process in which Wenger himself has been most active as a consultant, of sorts.
+But for Kimble, this has been “not a linear progression but a dislocation” (p.230).
 Some interpretations have seemingly disregarded the original complexities and tensions between practice, participation and membership, to present overtly positive and consensual views of organisational CoPs.
-Citing Mutch (2003), Kimble argues that whilst “we can use familiar concepts in new ways, or take concepts from one context to another and play with them” we must also “pay careful attention to our sources, making sure that we give due care to the consequences that the use of a concept brings with it” (231).
+Citing Mutch (2003), Kimble argues that whilst “we can use familiar concepts in new ways, or take concepts from one context to another and play with them” we must also “pay careful attention to our sources, making sure that we give due care to the consequences that the use of a concept brings with it” (p.231).

 Despite the attraction of personalised and self-directed approaches to learning, we cannot deny our natural inclination to actively form, participate in, and seek recognition in communities.
 To take a predominantly network-based approach (such as Siemen’s connectivism) runs the risk of recognising such formations purely as clusters or hubs, and such approaches frequently seem to confuse groups – which may be highly structured and institutionalised – with communities.
 Perhaps Dave Cormier’s upcoming book chapter suggests a way forward in the network vs. community debate.